angeldollface/dollscript/README.markdown

 - Integers aren't declared via the `int` keyword!
 They are declared via the `cash` keyword because the girls need cash to buy stuff.
 - Strings aren't declared via the `string` keyword!
 They are delcared via the `wisdom` keyword because the girls have much wisdom to share.
 - Floats aren't declared via the `float` keyword!
 They are declared via the `smart` keyword because the girls are the smartest around!
-- Structures aren#t declared via the `struct` keyword!
+- Structures aren't declared via the `struct` keyword!
 They are declared via the `bag` keyword because every dolly needs a decent, reliable bag!

 ### Variables